fredrikekre/runic-action/README.md

 optional.
 Without the former `runic-action` will use whatever julia version is installed in the runner by default.

+> [!IMPORTANT]
+> It is *highly recommended* to pin the Runic version to a full version number (e.g.
+> `major.minor.patch`) to avoid CI failures due to changes in Runic.jl because even
+> formatting bug fixes may result in formatting changes that would then fail the workflow.
+> See the documentation for the `version` input below.

 ### Inputs

 `runic-action` accepts the following inputs: